asyncapi/modelina/docs/generators.md

 ## Generator's options

-Each generator extends default options for generator.
-It means that generator can also have additional options.
+Each generator extends default options for the generator.
+It means that the generator can also have additional options.

 Options is passed as first argument to generator's constructor.
 Check the example: